kachurovskiy/nanoels/README.md

 DM556Y is 118.5mm wide which fits the case 3D model.
 Other drivers might not fit into it.

+Cheap drivers like TB6600 are not recommended, they are very rough and noisy.

 Closed Loop stepper might be nice to have but not necessary for NanoEls to work on small lathes.
-For bigger lathes or heavy cuts, closed loop system would be better.
+For bigger lathes or heavy cuts, closed loop system might be better.

 It's entirely reasonable to locate the driver in the electrical cabinet and not under the lathe as shown above - but make sure to get the stepper with a shielded cable in that case.